James H. Caldwell: Early life

-Caldwell was born in Manchester, England on May 10, 1793.
-He was the son of Edward Henry Caldwell (1758–1802) of Manchester.
+Caldwell was born in Manchester, England, on May 10, 1793.
+He was the son of Edward Henry Caldwell of Manchester.

 Career

 Caldwell moved to the United States in 1814, settling in Fredericksburg, Virginia.
-He introduced English language theatre in New Orleans, where he managed the St. Philip Street Theatre in 1820–22, the Camp Street Theatre in 1822–1835, and the St. Charles Theatre in 1835–1842.
+He introduced English language theatre in New Orleans, where he managed the St. Philip Street Theatre from 1820 to 1822, the Camp Street Theatre from 1822 to 1835, and the St. Charles Theatre from 1835 to 1842.

 After Charleston, South Carolina, in 1817, he moved to Virginia, setting up a theatrical circuit in many areas including Richmond and Petersburg.
 He later moved to New Orleans in 1820, where he leased St. Philip Street Theatre and built his own acting company.

-As well as managing the Camp Street Theatre for 11 years, Caldwell took his company to various towns including Natchez, Nashville, Huntsville.
+As well as managing the Camp Street Theatre for 11 years, Caldwell took his company to various towns including Natchez, Nashville, and Huntsville.
 In 1829, Sol Smith, a famous actor and manager in the Southwest at the time, joined his company.
 There were also many other famous actors that Caldwell engaged with; Edwin Forrest was one of them who performed at the Camp Street Theatre in 1829.

 Soon after, he announced his retirement, leasing the Camp Street Theatre to Richard Russell and James Simon Rowe, but never fully retired due to his love for the theatre and his career.
 He instead opened St. Charles Theatre in 1835 and the Royal Street Theatre in 1841.
 However, Caldwell fully retired when the St. Charles Theatre burned down in 1842.